neumino/neumino.github.io/movies.md

-### Black Is King
+### What We Found
-*Released on 2020-07-31, vote average 7.7*
+*Released on 2020-07-31, vote average 2*

-This visual album from Beyoncé reimagines the lessons of &#34;The Lion King&#34; (2019) for today’s young kings and queens in search of their own crowns.
+Close friends Marcus and Holly begin their freshman year at a tough public high school in Baltimore County, Maryland.
+When Cassie, a well liked senior at the school, disappears suspiciously, both of their lives change forever.
+Together, will they find out what happened to Cassie?
+And after a dramatic confrontation, will any of them ever be the same?

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/L765oDjNaBA?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/rZkNnc-9Sfc?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>